 AND THEN THERE’S KROGER…

-Kroger has spent years building sophisticated surveillance and pricing structures to monitor shoppers and squeeze as much profit as it can out of them.
-From electronic shelf labels that can change prices instantly to cameras hidden in store displays and vast data profiles built from shoppers’ data, Kroger is watching its customers and ripping them off.
+Kroger has spent years building sophisticated surveillance and pricing structures to squeeze as much profit as it can out of shoppers.
+From electronic shelf labels that can change prices instantly to cameras hidden in store displays and vast profiles built from shoppers’ data, Kroger is watching its customers and ripping them off.

-A Kroger executive admitted under oath to hiking prices on milk and eggs above inflation and the company was found to be charging customers higher prices in areas with no competing retailers.
+A Kroger executive admitted under oath to gouging prices on milk and eggs above inflation during COVID.
+Kroger has also been found charging customers higher prices in towns where customers have no other store options.

 Ashok’s all